drnushooz/schema-flink-converter/README.md

 This project contains two modules as below

-* **converter** - The schema conversion RESTful service which can convert Avro, Protobuf and JSON schemas into equivalent Flink table definitions.
+* **converter** - The schema conversion RESTful service which can convert Avro and JSON schemas into equivalent Flink table definitions.
 There is built in support for Confluent Schema registry.
 * **enum-enabled-avro-confluent** - A table format which is able to handle Avro `enum` fields